forcedotcom/SFDX-Data-Move-Utility/README.md

 ### Prerequisites.

-Before using the SFDMU you need to perform the usual procedure of installing SFDX CLI on your computer from here:
+Before using the SFDMU you need to perform the usual procedure of installing SF CLI on your computer from here:

 ```bash
 https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm